 The most common interventional radiology procedures performed at Roswell Park include:

-- Ablation, including microwave ablation, radiofrequency ablation, and irreversible electroporation
+- Ablation, including microwave ablation and irreversible electroporation

 - Liver Tumor Embolization, including radioembolization, chemoembolization and bland embolization